 This is the most affordable way to purchase our premium pasture raised, grass-fed, and grass finished beef.

 With your live animal purchase, we arrange transportation to a local family butcher for processing, and communicate with the butcher on your behalf.
-Your meat will be hung and dry-aged for 21 days to allow natural enzymes to tenderize and enhance the flavor.
 Once your meat had been cut, vacuum sealed and chilled, we will pick it up from our the processor and have it ready for for pickup at our family farm.

 How much does it cost?

 We harvest our animals at 20 to 36 months of age, when they weigh 900-1200 pounds.

 - The live weight is the weight of the live animal.

 - The hanging weight is the weight after the blood, hide and inedible parts are removed.
 The hanging weight is 59%-62% of the live weight.